open-mmlab/mmcv/docs/en/get_started/build.md

 #### Install CATCH

 - Please email service@cambricon.com or contact with Cambricon engineers for a suitable version of CATCH package.
-After you get the suitable version of CATCH package, please follow the steps in [CATCH Installation Guide](https://github.com/Cambricon/catch/blob/main/CONTRIBUTING.md) to install Cambricon PyTorch.
+After you get the suitable version of CATCH package, please follow the steps in ${CATCH-path}/CONTRIBUTING.md to install Cambricon PyTorch.

 #### Install mmcv-full on Cambricon MLU device